mdelhoneux/emnlp2021/src/pages/call-for-papers/camera-ready/index.md

 If you have any questions about:

 *   the camera-ready version including running the aclpub_check package: please contact our [publication chairs](https://2021.emnlp.org/organizers#pubchairs).
-*   the EAC issues and additional document in Part D: please contact the [EAC chairs](https://2021.emnlp.org/organizers#ethicschairs)
+*   the EC issues and additional document in Part D: please contact the [EC chairs](https://2021.emnlp.org/organizers#ethicschairs)

-Please do NOT contact EMNLP PCs unless your questions cannot be answered by the publication chairs or the EAC committee.
+Please do NOT contact EMNLP PCs unless your questions cannot be answered by the publication chairs or the EC committee.

 Appendix: Checking the format with the aclpub_check package